kiro-community/kiro-knowledge-power/README.md

 Simply ask questions in Kiro, and the Power will activate automatically:

 ```
-"How to fix Kiro IDE Python plugin not loading?"
+"How to restore to default agent in Kiro CLI?"
-"How to use the kiro spec create command?"
+"How to pass parameters for prompts in Kiro CLI?"
-"How to configure custom MCP servers in Kiro?"
+"How to checkout logs for Kiro CLI?"
 ```

 ## Knowledge Base Sources